micmejia/bible-dump/NKJV/Proverbs/Prov 21.md

 A false witness shall perish, But the man who hears _him_ will speak endlessly.

 ###### 29
-A wicked man hardens his face, But _as for_ the upright, he [^i]establishes his way.
+A wicked man hardens his face, But _as for_ the upright, he establishes his way.

 ###### 30
 _There is_ no wisdom or understanding Or counsel against the Lord.